fontforge/designwithfontforge.com/en-US/Designing_Devanagari_Typefaces.md

 Note that in the Lohit character set, the lowest glyphs are forms, meant to go below characters that descend very far below the baseline:

-TODO: Add image of vattu+U, vattu+Uu, U, Uu, and subscript V (for conjuncts)

 (Vattu is the below-base form of reph.
 See the [Microsoft terminology](https://www.microsoft.com/typography/otfntdev/indicot/terms.htm) page for more details)